Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 In addition, the SoC vendors will assign some engineers of their teams to the different Linaro projects.
 These will be guided through the open source development process, gain experience and share it with their company.

-Linaro consolidates the ARM architecture code fragmentation and helps the companies to understand what open source is.
+Linaro consolidates the Arm architecture code fragmentation and helps the companies to understand what open source is.

 ## Capitalization of the knowledge